Regularly scheduled events and volunteer opportunities happening at Peckerwood Garden

-Our third-annual Taking Root Luncheon is coming up on October 20th.
-This year’s keynote speaker will be landscape designer, Deborah Nevins, Principal of Deborah Nevins & Associates.
+Our third-annual Taking Root Luncheon is coming up on October 20th and will feature keynote speaker landscape designer Deborah Nevins, Principal of Deborah Nevins & Associates.
 You can order your tickets here.

 Schedule a Garden Tour